miguelmota/http-message-parser/README.md

 The result message body and multipart bodies will always return back as a [Buffer](https://nodejs.org/api/buffer.html) in Node.js in order to retain it's original encoding, for example when it parses a response containing binary audio data it won't stringify the binary data.
 The library avoids stringifying the body by performing offset slices on the input buffer.

+Use the [buffer](https://github.com/feross/buffer) module if dealing with binary data in the browser.

 # Usage

 Here's an example.